eth-siplab/egoPPG/README.md

 # Proficiency estimation

+create_split_files: script to create the split files for proficiency estimation task

+TODO: ADD NUMBER OF TAKES EXCLUDED (EXPECTED)

 ## Download
 Data has to be downloaded from official EgoExo4D repository: https://ego-exo4d-data.org/#intro You need the annotations, VRS files (for IMU data), the ET videos and the POV videos (for the downstream proficiency estimation task).